Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce

 - a logical approach to problem solving

 - the ability to work independently and in mixed teams

-- experience of development methodologies (like agile and waterfall)
+- experience of development methodologies (such as Agile and Waterfall)

 - the ability to manage a complex range of tasks and meet deadlines

 - good communication skills.

-Some degrees include a year in industry or placement, which is a great way to get experience of web development in a professional environment.
-Otherwise, you can gain experience through volunteering and building your own sites and applications.
+Some degrees include a year in industry or placement, which is a great way to develop web development skills.
+You can also gain experience through volunteering and building your own sites and applications.